 Do you have any kids' programs?

-Maggie L. Walker National Historic Site has a Junior Ranger program available to children between the ages of 8 and 12.
+Maggie L. Walker National Historic Site has a Junior Ranger program available to children ages 4 and up.
 You can request the program at the visitor center desk.

 Do you have any ranger-conducted activities?

-Ranger-conducted tours of Mrs. Walker's home are offered Monday through Saturday, on a first-come, first-served basis.
-Please call the park at (804)771-2017 if you are planning a visit with a group of ten or more people.
+Ranger-conducted tours of Mrs. Walker's home are offered Tuesday through Saturday, at the top of the hour between 10 a.m. and 4 p.m.
+The tours begin in the visitor center with a 20-minute introductory film, and conclude with a 30-40-minute tour of Mrs. Walker's home.
+Please call the park at (804) 771-2017 if you are planning a visit with a group of ten or more people.

 Is there a fee?